marijnh/Eloquent-JavaScript/14_dom.md

 {{index "child node", "parentNode property", "childNodes property"}}

-Although the diagram shows only one link of each type, every node has a `parentNode` property that points to the node it is part of.
+Although the diagram shows only one link of each type, every node has a `parentNode` property that points to the node it is part of, if any.
 Likewise, every element node (node type 1) has a `childNodes` property that points to an ((array-like object)) holding its children.